 - Finished career at UT with over 1,000 points and over 1,000 rebounds

-Brandon Postell completed his first season with the OLLU Women's Basketball team as a graduate assistant coach.
+Brandon Postell completed his second season with the OLLU Women's Basketball team as a graduate assistant coach.
 He joined the coaching staff in 2016-2017 after spending the last five years as a varsity basketball coach in the San Antonio area.
 Postell assists the coaches with individual workouts, practice plans, recruiting and scouting duties.

 After graduating high school in Houston, Postell enlisted into the U.S. Army in August 2002, where he served on active duty until 2009.
 While serving his country, he was awarded many honors, including the Army Good Conduct Medal, Army Commendation Medal, Army Certificate of Achievement Award, National Defense Service Medal, Iraqi Campaign Medal, Global War on Terrorism Service Medal and the Army Service Ribbon.
 While serving in the military, he continued to pursue his love for coaching by helping with and initiating various sporting endeavors.